exercism/julia/exercises/practice/raindrops/.approaches/introduction.md

 You can solve this exercise a great number of ways!

-Bedcause this is a very small problem, almost any solution is likely to be fast enough for most purposes.
+Because this is a very small problem, almost any solution is likely to be fast enough for most purposes.

 Clarity and readability are generally the priority, though we will make a few comments on performance in proparation for future challenges where speed matters.